-20. Fiduciary relation of guardian to ward.
-(1) A guardian stands in a fiduciary relation to his ward, and, save as provided by the will or other instrument, if any, by which he was appointed, or by this Act, he must not make any profit out of his office.

-(2) The fiduciary relation of a guardian to his ward extends to and affects purchases by the guardian of the property of the ward, and by the ward of the property of the guardian, immediately or soon after the ward has ceased to be a minor, and generally all transactions between them while the influence of the guardian still lasts or is recent.

-21. Capacity of minors to act as guardians.
-A minor is incompetent to act as guardian of any minor except his own wife or child or, where he is the managing member of an undivided Hindu family, the wife or child of another minor member of that family.

-22. Remuneration of guardian.-(1) A guardian appointed or declared by the Court shall be entitled to such allowance, if any, as the Court thinks fit for his care and pains in the execution of his duties.

-(2) When an officer of Government, as such officer, is so appointed or declared to be guardian, such fees shall be paid to the Government out of the property of the ward as the 1[Provincial Government], by general or special order, directs.
+- 20. Fiduciary relation of guardian to ward.-(1) A guardian stands in a fiduciary relation to his ward, and, save as provided by the will or other instrument, if any, by which he was appointed, or by this Act, he must not make any profit out of his office. - (2) The fiduciary relation of a guardian to his ward extends to and affects purchases by the guardian of the property of the ward, and by the ward of the property of the guardian, immediately or soon after the ward has ceased to be a minor, and generally all transactions between them while the influence of the guardian still lasts or is recent. - 21.
+Capacity of minors to act as guardians.
+A minor is incompetent to act as guardian of any minor except his own wife or child or, where he is the managing member of an undivided Hindu family, the wife or child of another minor member of that family. - 22.
+Remuneration of guardian.-(1) A guardian appointed or declared by the Court shall be entitled to such allowance, if any, as the Court thinks fit for his care and pains in the execution of his duties. - (2) When an officer of Government, as such officer, is so appointed or declared to be guardian, such fees shall be paid to the Government out of the property of the ward as the 2[provincial Government], by general or special order, directs.

+Omitted by the Federal Laws (Revision and Declaration) Ordinance, 1981 (27 of 1981), s.
+3 and 2nd Sch.
+Subs. by A.O., 1937, for "L. G.".

 23. Control of Collector as guardian.
-A Collector appointed or declared by the Court to be guardian of the person or property, or both, of a minor shall, in all matters connected with the guardianship of his ward, be subject to the control of the 1[Provincial Government] or of such authority as that Government, by 2notification in the official Gazette, appoints in this behalf.
+A Collector appointed or declared by the Court to be guardian of the person or property, or both, of a minor shall, in all matters connected with the guardianship of his ward, be subject to the control of the '[provincial Government] or of such authority as that Government, by 2notification in the official Gazette, appoints in this behalf.